MariahFerns/gitaction-demo2/README.md

-## This project shouw how to work with github action
+## This project shows how to work with github action
 On any change (push/pull)
 Create a docker image and connect to docker hub and push the image to hub pytest